imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 Refer to this table in [server-side file upload API](./server-side-file-upload.md#understanding-response).

-## How to implement client-side file upload
+## How to implement client-side file upload?

 Here are the steps: